FreunzWa/FW_sync/medicine/womens/medical_problems_pregnancy.md

 ###### Medical problems in prengancy

 # Maternal mortality
-    + Direct (a direct maternal death is a direct obstetric complication of pregnancy/ delivery/ or their management)
+    + Direct (a direct maternal death is a direct obstetric complication of pregnancy/ delivery/ or their management) -- wouldnt have died if not gotten pregnant
     + Indirect (a disease unrelated to preganncy aggravated by teh physiological stress of the pregnancy state)
     + Accidental/ Incidental (unrelated to pregnancy)
 - Causes of direct maternal death